cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 series.

-I would like to acknowledge these wonderful people for providing insightful feedback to early drafts:
+I would like to acknowledge these wonderful people for providing their feedback to early drafts:
 [Alex Grönholm](https://github.com/agronholm),
 [Bruno Oliveira](https://github.com/nicoddemus),
 [Holger Krekel](https://github.com/hpk42),